mrinal-crypto/ESP_WEATHER_STATION/README.md

 This project demonstrates professional-grade integration of hardware and software components, creating a reliable and feature-rich weather monitoring system suitable for both home and educational use.

 [The project is open source and available for contributions and improvements]

-[Consider adding photos/screenshots of your working project to make it even more impressive!]